 We do not bill insurance for sports physicals at PCCUC

 |Heart specialist EKG review||27||Optional service*|

 * May be advised depending on family or personal medical history

-Pacific Crest Children’s Urgent Care is the place to get sports physicals on a walk-in or appointment basis for your child, adolescent, or young adult.
-Here are a few helpful notes on what to expect when you come to see us.
+Pacific Crest Children’s Urgent Care is the place to get sports physicals for your kid on a walk-in or appointment basis Here are a few helpful notes on what to expect when you come to see us.